How to sleep better

 Don't sleep on a full stomach

 Stomach acid can reflux into your gullet much more easily when you're lying down, as it doesn't have to travel against gravity.
-If you suffer from heartburn, avoid eating for at least three hours before bed to avoid being troubled by burning pain behind the breastbone.
+If you suffer from acidez, avoid eating for at least three hours before bed to avoid being troubled by burning pain behind the breastbone.

 Get active

-Exercise is a great way to improve sleep, but avoid exercising too close to bedtime, when it can have the opposite effect.
+Ejercicio is a great way to improve sleep, but avoid exercising too close to bedtime, when it can have the opposite effect.

 Alcohol doesn't help